ciarangriffin93/CGCarpentry/README.md

 * As a returning user, I would like to check if there are any new downloads available.

+## Structure:

+The site has 4 pages

+* Home Page: A hero image of carpentry is on the home page with a contact button leading to more information.

+* Projects/Gallery Page: People are showing interest in my project gallery.

+* About Page: That is about my knowledge and experience in carpentry.

+* Contact Page: The Contact page provides a form for customers to submit their feedback.The Contact page provides a form for customers to submit their feedback.

 ## Desgin

 #### Color Scheme: